google/skywater-pdk/docs/glossary.rst

     ce
         Memory Core

+    Antenna Rule Violations
+        During manufacturing, a static charge can build up on the currently- topmost metal layer, and destroy the chip if there is no path to the substrate for this charge to bleed off during layer deposition.
+The Antenna Rule ensures that each metal layer has a route to diffusion.

     CIF
     Caltech Intermediate Form
         From the 1990's, the CIF format has largely been replaced by the GDS